srinihashi/LiteLLM/README.md

 ## Introduction

-Before we begin, let's take a moment to understand what is an LLM - ["Introduction to Large Language Models"](https://docs.google.com/presentation/d/113l37j2Iu_cNM3habuHdruPWsan5Ng_iw6t_zEbaOUQ/edit?usp=sharing)
+Before we begin, let's take a moment to built some context - ["Introduction"](https://docs.google.com/presentation/d/113l37j2Iu_cNM3habuHdruPWsan5Ng_iw6t_zEbaOUQ/edit?usp=sharing)

-LiteLLM is a custom LLM that is designed to be used as a guardrail for LLMs.
-It is built to ensure that the LLM is used in a responsible and ethical manner.
-LiteLLM is designed to be used in conjunction with other LLMs, and is not intended to replace them.

 ## Problem

-As we have see from the "Introduction to Large Language Models", there are serious concerns especially when using in Enterprises.
+As we have see from the "Introduction", there are serious concerns especially when using in Enterprises.
 Here are a few:

 - Data & Knowledge
   - Data quality & freshness